 Step 5: Predrill for uneven concrete and leveling

-The steepers attain the shape of concrete to form a smooth plane, as the concrete is uneven with depressed areas and ridges, giving more time to level with shims.
-As an early show of the situation, lay an aligned board across the concrete in a few spots, indicate the highest hump in the concrete and fasten your initial steeper there speedily.
+The steepers attain the concrete shape to form a smooth plane, as the concrete is uneven with depressed areas and ridges, giving more time to level with shims.
+As an early show of the situation, lay an aligned board across the concrete in a few spots, indicate the highest hump in the concrete, and fasten your initial steeper there speedily.
 Then, add sleepers externally and check the fatness; add shims to raise the low spots where needed.

-Before driving in concrete screws, drill through sleepers and spacers and with the hammer drill into the concrete, stand out the edge trim the inessential part to get the exact and smooth length.
+Before driving in concrete screws, drill through sleepers and spacers, and with the hammer, drill into the concrete, stand out the edge, and trim the inessential part to get the exact and smooth length.

 Step 6: Screw down to smooth sleepers